-Risk Identified Procedure in place to manage risk Initial intake appointment will outline the procedures in relation to child protection reporting so the young person is clear on the possibility of this occurring.
+Fear and distress expressed by the young person involved in relation to reporting Initial intake appointment will outline the procedures in relation to child protection reporting so the young person is clear on the possibility of this occurring.
+1 A clear presentation of DRCC's obligations are on the website, to all engaging with DRCC services.
+Support and reassurance by the counsellor.
+Involvement of parents and guardians as appropriate.
+3. procedures in relation to child protection reporting so the young person is clear on the possibility of this occurring.
 A clear presentation of DRCC's obligations are on the website, to all engaging with DRCC services.
 Support and reassurance by the counsellor.
-Involvement of parents and guardians as appropriate.
+Involvement of parents and guardians as